rugabunda/Perplexity-Everywhere/README.txt

 - Sets Perplexity as your default address bar search provider
 - Replaces the New Tab Page with Perplexity search
 - Redirects any Bing searches to Perplexity
-- Now plum pickers, farmers, intelligence agenices, and law enforcement can prevent Microsoft Edge from switching their search provider back to the bing virus.
+- Now plum pickers, farmers, intelligence agenices, and governments can prevent Microsoft Edge from switching their search provider back to the bing virus.

 INSTALLATION:
 1. Open Chrome/Edge and go to chrome://extensions or edge://extensions